-C. Inspection and Review of Evidence
+3. Inspection and Review of Evidence

-- 1. Prior to the completion of the investigation, the parties will have an equal opportunity to inspect and review the evidence obtained through the investigation.
-The purpose of the inspection and review process is to allow each party the equal opportunity to meaningfully respond to the evidence prior to conclusion of the investigation.
-The names and other identifying information of individuals in the report may be redacted if required by the Family Educational Rights and Privacy Act ("FERPA"). - 2.
-Respondent, Complainant and their advisors must keep the evidence confidential and not share it with anyone except for the purpose of gathering and presenting relevant evidence to provide to the investigator within the 10-day period.
-Failure to abide by this confidentiality obligation will subject the Complainant, Respondent and advisor to disciplinary action by the University. - 3.
+- a.
+Prior to the completion of the investigation, the parties will have an equal opportunity to inspect and review the evidence obtained through the investigation.
+The purpose of the inspection and review process is to allow each party the equal opportunity to meaningfully respond to the evidence prior to the conclusion of the investigation.
+The names and other identifying information of individuals in the report may be redacted if required by the Family Educational Rights and Privacy Act ("FERPA"). - b.
+All parties must submit any evidence they would like the investigator to consider prior to when the parties' time to inspect and review evidence begins.

+- c.
 Evidence that will be available for inspection and review by the parties will be any evidence that is directly related to the allegations raised in the Formal Complaint.
-It will include any: - a.
-Evidence that is relevant, even if that evidence does not end up being relied upon by the University in making a determination regarding responsibility; - b.
-Inculpatory or exculpatory evidence (i.e. evidence that tends to prove or disprove the allegations) that is directly related to the allegations, whether obtained from a party or other source. - 4.
-All parties must submit any evidence they would like the investigator to consider prior to when the parties' time to inspect and review evidence begins. - 5.
+It will include any: - Evidence that is relevant, even if that evidence does not end up being relied upon by the University in making a determination regarding responsibility; - Inculpatory or exculpatory evidence (i.e. evidence that tends to prove or disprove the allegations) that is directly related to the allegations, whether obtained from a party or other source. - d.
 The University will send to the parties the evidence made available for each party and each party's advisor, if any, to inspect and review through an electronic format or a hard copy.
-The University is not under obligation to use any specific process or technology to provide the evidence and shall have the sole discretion in terms of determining format and any restrictions or limitations on access. - 6.
+The University is not under obligation to use any specific process or technology to provide the evidence and shall have the sole discretion in terms of determining format and any restrictions or limitations on access. - e.
 The parties will have ten (10) business days to inspect and review the evidence and submit a written response by email to the investigator, citing any further information, evidence, or witnesses that they would like considered.
 The investigators will consider the parties' written responses before determining that fact-finding is complete.
 If neither party submits a written response, fact-finding is determined to be complete.
-Any new information that is relevant to the investigation will be revealed to both the Complainant and the Respondent.

-- 7. The University will provide the parties up to ten (10) business days to provide a response, after which the investigator will not accept a late submission. - 8.
-Any evidence subject to inspection and review will be available at any hearing, including for purposes of cross-examination. - 9.
-The parties and their advisors must sign an agreement not to disseminate any of the evidence subject to inspection and review or use such evidence for any purpose unrelated to the Title IX grievance process. - 10.
-The parties and their advisors agree not to photograph, scan, or otherwise copy, duplicate or share the evidence.
+Any new information that is relevant to the investigation will be revealed to both the Complainant and the Respondent. - f.
+The University will provide the parties up to ten (10) business days to provide a response, after which the investigator will not accept a late submission. - g.
+The parties and their advisors must sign an agreement not to disseminate any of the evidence subject to inspection and review or use such evidence for any purpose unrelated to the Title IX grievance process.
+Parties and their advisors must keep the evidence confidential and not share it with anyone except for the purpose of gathering and presenting relevant evidence to provide to the investigator within the 10day period.
+The Title IX Coordinator or other appropriate party will address any violation of the confidentiality agreement as applicable. - h.
+Any evidence subject to inspection and review will be available at any hearing, including for purposes of cross-examination.